-NOR 102 23% Pupil Premium Schoo I National 25% 2% SEND EHCP School National 4% 5.13 %School SEND support National 12.6% Actions Since Last Ofsted Inspection 27 th April 2022 Area Identified A k Actions KS2 reading curriculum om the Literacy Shed, books are banded and for pleasure.
-AM designed a grid to track b d children are able to access the library pottom 20%, SEND,PP, intervention groups for PSHE/RSE/SMS SC curriculum ept 2022 implemented I PSHE/RSE Kapow curriculum to whole schoo ol due to lack of whole school approach.
+NOR 85- 101 21% Pupil Premium School National 25% 2% SEND EHCP School National 4% including MM 7 %School SEND support National 12.6% t Ofsted Inspection 27 th April 2022 Area Identified Act Actions KS2 reading curriculum ekly for books to read m the Literacy Shed, books are banded an for pleasure.
+AM designed a grid to track apid catch up with targeted Yr 5/6 childre bottom 20%, SEND,PP, intervention groups for

-Rigourous assessment systems for all subject areas Previously used Flick and NFER testing Sept 2022 Implementation of Arbor assessment to assess all subject areas termly.
-Raise attainment in EYFS in line with national Sept 2021-Worked with the English Hub -mplementation of Little Wandle Phonics Scheme-all staff trained and resources made and accessible to teach progressive consistent lessons.
-AM as English lead observed and monitored sessions to ensure that therewas consistenct across EYFS and KS1 delivery.
-Raise attainment in KS1 reading and writing in line with national Sept 2021- Worked with the English Hub -Implementation of Little Wandle Phonics Scheme all staff trained and resources made and accessible to teach progressive consistent lessons.
-AM as English lead observed and monitored sessions to ensure that theer was consistenct across EYFS and KS1 delivery.
-Sept 2022 Implementation of Arbor assessment Whole school writing Spring 2022-KS2 West Penwith Hub moderating consistency of marking, content,progression and coverage across all schools June 2022- KS1 External moderation Year on year falling number on roll July 2022-introduction to new website design Internet, WIFI and ICT resourcing New printer installed July 2022
+PSHE/RSE/SMSC curriculum Staff beginning to use PSHE/RSE Kapow curriculum as whole school approach but need developing further in 2023 Rigourous assessment systems for all Termly NFER testing Years 2-5 subject areas Implementation of Arbor assessment to assess all subject areas termly looking to develop in other subjectareas this year.
+Raise attainment in EYFS in line with national Sept 2022-Worked with the Early Years Quality Improvement support programme to support provision and environment.
+Joined a network hub in west penwith of EYFS staff in other schools to support and share practice.AM as English lead observed and monitored sessions in EYFS/KS1/SW delivery.
+Raise attainment in KS1 reading and writing in line with national Sept 2022 AM as English lead observed and monitored sessions to ensure that theer was consistenct across EYFS and KS1 delivery.
+Sept 2022 Implementation of Arbor assessment Whole school writing Spring 2022-KS2 West Penwith Hub moderating consistency of marking, content,progression and coverage across all schools June 2022- KS1 TPAT moderation Year on year falling number on roll New website design in place continuing to update.Open mornings in Mousehole Mice and EYFS.
+Engaged and formed strong links with the community.
+Internet, WIFI and ICT resourcing Ongoing work with the internet and WIFI connections throughout the year.
+Implementation of sign in app on entering the school.
+Training for head, Year 5/6 teacher for Sept 2023 implementing Advantage Project in Year 5 and 6.
+30 Ipads purchased for this project.
+Advantage Project shared with parents remotely.